FirebrowserDevs/FireWebEngine/README.md

   ---> here you change the Pipline to give a recurring request to the two classes Response and Request the request class gives the Render a way to respond to the imput of hardware initifincations

   '''C#
+    '''C#
   namespace FireWebEngineWinforms_Test
    {
        internal interface Pipline
        {
            void PreProcessRequest(Request request);
            void PostProcessResponse(Response response);
            // Add any other methods or members you require for your pipeline }
    }

   # Documentation